iusmac/7SIM/README.md

 If you're a normal user willing to give it a try, see [Installation](#installation) section.

-> [!NOTE]
-> Although the application is still in BETA phrase and under development, the existing functionality
-> is stable enough for daily use at this point.

 ##### Benefits
 - Manually activate/deactivate individual SIM cards with just two taps
 - or automate this process using the integrated scheduler